meilisearch/documentation/reference/api/health.md

 # Health

-The health check endpoint enables you to periodically test the health of your Meilisearch instance.
+The `/health` route enables you to periodically test the health of your Meilisearch instance.

 ## Get health